romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 );
 ```

-`getCurrentUserId` is a function to get user id form `JWT` token, leaving it beyond this tutorial, here is its [source](link to user.service).
+`getCurrentUserId` is a function to get the user id from the `JWT` token, leaving it beyond this tutorial, here is its [source](link to the user.service).

-After defining `follows` relation in user model, `db.user` receives a `follows` property which allows to do different queries, and the code above shows the use of such chained `create` method.
+After defining the `follows` relation in the user model, `db.user` receives a `follows` property which allows doing different queries, and the code above shows the use of such chained `create` method.

 If there is a need to do multiple queries it will wrap them in a transaction to prevent unexpected race conditions.

-`Porm` strives to perform as few queries as possible to gain maximum performance, and in this case it does a single `INSERT ...
-SELECT ...` query, so it inserts `userFollow` from selecting `user` record to use user id.
+`Porm` strives to perform as few queries as possible to gain the maximum performance, and in this case, it does a single `INSERT ...
+SELECT ...` query, so it inserts `userFollow` from selecting the `user` record to use user id.

-`findBy` method will throw `NotFoundError` in case if record is not found, add such section to the global error handler of your app to report such errors to user:
+The `findBy` method will throw `NotFoundError` in case the record is not found, add a such section to the global error handler of your app to report such errors to the user:

 ```ts
 if (error instanceof NotFoundError) {